-Whatever the reasons are, you can use several methods to shut your WordPress site down.
-Placing a coming soon page informing visitors that the site has not been available yet is highly recommended.
-You can also password protect the directories at the server level.
+There are several methods to close your WordPress site.
+Setting up a coming soon page informs visitors that the site is unavailable at the moment.
+You can also password protect your website’s directories at the server level.

-You may be surprised how easy it is to turn published pages, posts, and the entire website into draft mode.
-Let’s discover a few different options that will keep your WordPress content inactive.
+You may be surprised how easy it is to turn published pages, posts, and even the entire website into private.
+Let’s discover 3 other options to keep your WordPress content temporarily inaccessible to the public.

-WordPress comes equipped with a default feature allowing you to switch a publish post to the draft mode.
+WordPress comes equipped with a default feature allowing you to switch published posts to private or draft mode.

-Take these 6 simple steps to quickly unpublish your WordPress pages and posts right in the content edit screen.
+Take these 6 simple steps to quickly unpublish your WordPress pages and posts right on the content editing screen.

 - Head to Pages or Posts section in your WordPress admin dashboard